- Academic Technology

 While vertical video has long been easy to record — in the age of the handheld camcorder, you could always just hold the camera sideways (although you’d still need to reorient the final recording in post-production) — the format only began to take off as smartphones began adding video capabilities.

 But smartphones weren’t like other video devices.
-Smartphones weren’t built specifically to shoot video — it just so happened they could.
-So while traditional camcorders pressed the user into shooting horizontal video, a smartphone made no such attempt.
-They were designed to be held vertically, and that intent held whether the user was making a call, sending a text, or opening the camera.
+They weren’t built specifically to shoot video—it just so happened they could.
+So, while traditional camcorders pressed the user into shooting horizontal video, a smartphone made no such attempt.
+They were designed to be held vertically, and that intent was held whether the user was making a call, sending a text, or opening the camera.

-At the same time they began adding video technology, smartphones were of course on their own exponential adoption curve.
-And as more people bought one, more people found themselves with a camcorder always at the ready.
-That meant more people recording more video, often without giving even a moment’s thought to how they were holding their phone.
+At the same time they began adding video technology, smartphones were, of course, on their own exponential adoption curve.
+As more people bought one, more people found themselves with a camcorder always at the ready.
+That meant more people recorded more videos, often without giving even a moment’s thought to how they were holding their phone.

 Of course, not everyone was excited about that.

 Early on, vertical videos were ridiculed as the mark of an amateur.
 App stores overflowed with cheap editors designed to crop vertical videos into horizontal ones.
-YouTube was famously strident — vertical video couldn’t be uploaded to YouTube, and early versions of the YouTube app wouldn’t even allow a user to record until the phone was turned on its side.
+YouTube was famously strident—vertical videos couldn’t be uploaded to YouTube, and early versions of the YouTube app wouldn’t even allow a user to record until the phone was turned on its side.

 A New Video Format Finds A New Set Of Uses

 Whatever the protestations, vertical video has made the leap.
-According to the New York Times, vertically-oriented video shed its stereotypes and is quickly becoming a common format for a wide variety of new video uses.
+According to the New York Times, vertically oriented video has shed its stereotypes and is quickly becoming a common format for a wide variety of new video uses.

 Why is that?
 The reason is different for every video, but there are 3 big factors at play: